 You mention drinking alcohol as a way to calm your nerves (the nickname 'liquid courage' comes to mind…).
 Although drinking alcohol may provide temporary relief from tremors because of its depressant effect, using it as a long term strategy isn't a great idea, since excessive alcohol use can actually cause tremors.
 A more effective approach is to try to manage your stress and anxiety by practicing relaxation, visualization, meditation, exercise, and related techniques.
 See Meditation, Stress, anxiety and learning to cope for ways to deal with anxiety and stress.

 Your symptoms could be tremors caused social anxiety disorder or general anxiety.
 Social anxiety disorder is generally associated with fear of public places or social situations, but could also be a result of a single fear or circumstance (in your case, being intimate).
-Check out Anxiety Disorder Association of America's online self evaluation tool which may help you to start thinking about how your symptoms affect your life.

 If your tremors spread to your entire body or cause movements other than shaking, or if anxiety starts to interfere with your daily activities, it's a good idea to seek medical attention.
 Your health care provider can offer referrals to a counselor.